Sports features have always had a robust fan base among both young adults and seasoned film buffs across the globe.

 Jim Gaffigan, Ian Brennan, T.J.
 Jagodowski

-"No Sleep 'til Madison," directed by David Fleer, Erik Moe, and Peter Rudy, tells the story of Owen Fenby, a 30-year-old man whose heart belongs to both his girlfriend and the sport he loves most.
+"No Sleep 'til Madison," helmed by David Fleer, Erik Moe, and Peter Rudy, follows Owen Fenby, a 30-year-old torn between his devotion to his girlfriend and his lifelong love for hockey.

-Owen's true passion is High School Hockey, but his world takes a turn when his closest friends decide to back out of their traditional trip to the Wisconsin State High School Hockey Tournament.
+Owen is truly passionate about High School Hockey, but his world shifts when his closest friends pull out of their annual pilgrimage to the Wisconsin State High School Hockey Tournament.

 ComedySport